ManuMario0/asm-exercises/lets-play-with-pointers/README.md

 ## The structure used
 We will store each element of our tree in the following way :

 	0                   64                      128
 	+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 	| value (integer)   | left child (pointer)  | right child (pointer) |
 	+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 There are no left (resp. right) if the pointer is NULL (= 0).

 ## The task
 You'll be given a tree.
 I want you to reorder the tree, conserving the root, so that it became a research binary tree.

+Specifications :

-You're function should be called 'order' !
+Your function should be called 'order'

 Input:
 - %rdi : pointer to the root of the tree